Death of Andrew Sadek

 Sadek was last seen leaving his dormitory on the morning of May 1, 2014.
 Almost two months later, his body was found in the Red River north of Breckenridge, Minnesota, adjacent to Wahpeton, with a gunshot wound to the head.
-While Sadek's family believes that he was murdered, police labeled the case as a suicide in the belief that he had killed himself to escape his role as a CI.
-But the backpack that was attached to his body was filled with rocks and neither a suicide note nor the weapon used in his death was ever found.
+Although the manner of death remains undetermined, police informally indicated that they believe it was a suicide.
+Sadek's family insists he was murdered, citing that the backpack that was attached to his body was filled with rocks and that neither a suicide note nor the weapon used in his death was ever found.

 At his mother's behest, the state investigated the police handling of his case but found no serious concerns, although SEMCA did make minor changes in its procedures afterwards.
 Sadek's parents filed a lawsuit over the case and campaigned for changes to state law that would reduce penalties for marijuana possession on college campuses and protect CIs, much like a similar statute in Florida passed after the 2008 murder of Rachel Hoffman.
 Those changes were made through a piece of legislation dubbed "Andrew's Law", which was passed in 2017.